 Songfacts: What's it like going on Oprah?

-I thought she did really well, and she did a great job interviewing, and I'm just learning all these things, and I just sort of watched her, trying to absorb some sort of something off of her, because she handles herself so well all the time.
-The day, to me, I remember just sort of watching her and how she handled things.
+I thought she did really well, and she did a great job interviewing.
+I was just learning all these things, and I just sort of watched her, trying to absorb some sort of something off of her, because she handles herself so well all the time.
+I remember just sort of watching her and how she handled things.

 Songfacts: I've never met anybody who's been on the Oprah show.
 What happens?
 When's the first time you actually meet Oprah?